mrgauravgupt/iOS-Trading-App/PROJECT_STRUCTURE.md

-# iOS Trading App
+# iOS Trading App Project Structure

-This is a sophisticated trading application for iOS with advanced features for options trading, technical analysis, and AI-powered trading strategies.
+This document explains the new project structure that follows the guidelines in ERRORS_TO_PLAN.md.

-## Project Structure
+## Directory Organization

-The project has been restructured according to a logical directory organization:

 ```
 iOS-Trading-App/